DRC Testing Center

 - To book a test room at the DRC Testing Center, faculty are first required to complete the Exam Information Form in AIM.

 - Faculty will then need to notify students with exam accommodations to log into their AIM Student Portal to request test room bookings at the DRC Testing Center for all course exams.
 This step is crucial as students will not be notified by the system.
+We recommend sharing this information in writing and through multiple channels—such as email, Canvas, and in-class announcements—and providing reminders as exam dates approach.
+To make this easier, we’ve created template language that faculty can use or modify as needed:

 If additional students are approved for exam accommodations later in the quarter, faculty should promptly inform them of any necessary steps to coordinate their exams, such as registering for a test room in AIM.